papr8ka/-lwjgl-basics-wiki/FrameBufferObjects.md

 You can check to see if frame buffer objects are supported in hardware with `Framebuffer.isSupported()`.
 If it returns `false`, then you will get an error when you try to create a frame buffer.
 This is generally only a problem on very old drivers, most of which will not work with shaders anyways, and so are not worth our time.
 To give you an idea of support, about [93% of drivers](http://feedback.wildfiregames.com/report/opengl/) support `GL_EXT_framebuffer_object`.
 Users that don't support this are probably not going to be able to run shaders, either, and you'd be better off telling them to update their graphics card and drivers.

-Here is some pseudo-code to render-to-texture using a frame buffer object:
+Here is some pseudo-code to render sprites to a texture using a frame buffer object:

 ```
 //make the FBO the current buffer
 fbo.begin()

-//... clear the FBO buffer ...
+//... clear the FBO color with transparent black ...
-glClear(...)
+glClearColor(0f, 0f, 0f, 0f); //transparent black
+glClear(GL_COLOR_BUFFER_BIT); //clear the color buffer

 //since the FBO may not be the same size as the display,
 //we need to give the SpriteBatch our new screen dimensions